soph-g/CV/README.md

 Whilst at Makers Academy I have maintained a [blog](http://sophgill.wordpress.com) about learning to code.
 I also prepared and delivered two workshops, mentored two juniors from the lower cohort, and rewrote a Makers Academy course material about sharing Github repositories to improve the process for future cohorts.

-#### Problem-solving

-I am highly experienced in identifying business and systems issues, then working with users and developers to build solutions to these problems.

-As a developer this skill enables me to spot and resolve issues before they impact the user experience.
-For example during the development of the multiplayer game Quizzbuzz at Makers Academy, I identified that if a user left a game any remaining players would be stuck on the current question.
-To resolve this I suggested a solution which notified the remaining players that the game had ended, and gave them the option to start a new game.

 #### Analysis

 My years as a Business Analyst have proved brilliant preparation for life as a developer.
 I am able to turn vague ideas into actionable user stories, and enjoy using these to guide my development process.

 I pick up new concepts with ease, and focus on asking the right questions to further my understanding of new ideas.
 These skills served me well when I worked in three different sectors within 18 months (Banking, Charity and NHS), and I was able to understand the specific business problems and requirements of each organisation to quickly gain the trust of project stakeholders.

+#### Delivery

+I have led several technology projects, and am highly experienced in prioritising work, identifying the best approach to reach minimum viable product and iterative delivery.

+During the development of the multiplayer game Quizzbuzz for our final project at Makers Academy the team frequently commented on how my guidance kept them focussed on MVP.
+This focus meant we delivered MVP in just two days of development, and achieved version 4 two days later which included all features we had planned for our final presentation.

 #### Additional Skills